Understanding the NCLEX-RN Scoring System: What Does Passing Mean?

 How is the NCLEX-RN Scored in Simple Terms?

-The NCLEX-RN uses Computerized Adaptive Testing (CAT) to adjust the difficulty of questions based on your performance.
+The NCLEX RN examination uses Computerized Adaptive Testing (CAT) to adjust the difficulty of questions based on your performance.
 It evaluates whether you meet the minimum competency standard, ensuring you have the knowledge and skills for safe nursing practice.

 Can You Pass the NCLEX-RN by Answering Less Than 75 Questions?